getfem/getfem/doc/sphinx/source/userdoc/model_Nitsche.rst

 Generic Nitsche's method for contact with friction condition
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-We describe here the use of Nitsch's method to prescribe a contact with Coulomb friction condition in the small deformations framework.
+We describe here the use of Nitsche's method to prescribe a contact with Coulomb friction condition in the small deformations framework.
 This corresponds to a weak integral contact condition which as some similarity with the ones which use Lagrange multipliers describe in the corresponding section, see :ref:`weak_integral_contact_section`

 In order to simplify notations, let use denote by :math:`P_{n,\mathscr{F}}` the following map which corresponds to a couple of projections: